 - (Water): I usually add some water just to give more liquid in the sauce.
 If you want to increase the orange-y flavor, substitute more orange juice for water.

-- 2 tsp orange zest (lightly packed, from the same orange)
+- 2 tsp orange zest (lightly packed, from the same orange; save some for garnish)

 - 1 (3-inch) stick cinnamon

 - ⅛ tsp grated ginger (You can add more if you like)

 - Rinse the cranberries well and drain off excess water.
 Pick through the cranberries and discard any squishy ones.
 Transfer them to a small saucepan.

 - Zest the orange (I use this Microplane) and set it aside.
 For ¼ of the orange, I use this citrus zester that yields ribbons for garnish.

 - Cut the orange in half.
 Juice until you get ½ cup juice.